Scott-Crawshaw/GIS_Snowfall_Analysis/README.md

-# Massachusetts Snowfall Analysis
+# Snowfall Analysis
-Take a look at <a href="https://github.com/Scott-Crawshaw/GIS_Snowfall_Analysis/blob/main/ScrapeData.ipynb">ScrapeData.ipynb</a> to walk through the questions, code, and results.
+Take a look at <a href="https://github.com/Scott-Crawshaw/GIS_Snowfall_Analysis/blob/main/Snowfall_Analysis.ipynb">Snowfall_Analysis.ipynb</a> to walk through the questions, code, and results.